jwl-7/c0de_gr1nd/python_explanations/is_list_palindromic.md

 # Test Whether a Singly Linked List Is Palindromic
-Write a program that tests whether a singly linked list is palindromic.
+Given a singly linked list, return whether or not it is palindromic.

 ## Examples
 ```